Fairness-enhancing mixed effects deep learning improves fairness on in- and out-of-distribution clustered (non-iid) data: Results

-The results on the Heritage Health dataset highlight the efficacy of the fairness-enhancing MEDL framework in improving fairness for a regression task across the fairness-sensitive variables \textit{Age} and \textit{Sex}, and for all three metrics, as shown in Figure \ref{fig:HH_result}.
-It’s important to note that, for regression, these metrics are measured slightly differently, as discussed in Section \ref{sec:metrics}.
+The results on the Heritage Health dataset demonstrate the capacity of the proposed framework to improve fairness for a \textit{regression} task across all of the dataset's fairness-sensitive variables (\textit{Age} and \textit{Sex}), for all three fairness metrics, as shown in Figure \ref{fig:HH_result} and Table S15.
+Note that, for regression, these metrics are measured somewhat differently compared to classification (Section \ref{sec:metrics}).

-Although all fairness metrics improved, the most significant enhancement was observed in Counterfactual Fairness, with a substantial 56.7\% reduction from 0.201 to 0.087.
-This is particularly noteworthy given that Counterfactual Fairness showed mixed results on the IPUMS dataset, where it was the only metric with varying outcomes.
-This underscores that fairness improvements are also data-dependent, similar to many other challenges, but Fair MEDL consistently performs well in most cases.
+All fairness metrics improved, with the most significant enhancement observed for counterfactual fairness for \textit{Sex}, with a substantial 56.5\% reduction from 0.092 for the MEDL-NNet to 0.040 for the Fair(ADB) MEDL-NNet.
+This is particularly noteworthy, given that counterfactual fairness was the one metric with varying outcomes in the IPUMS dataset.
+This underscores that fairness improvements are also data-dependent, similar to many other challenges.
+Nevertheless, the proposed Fair(ADB) MEDL-NNet consistently outperforms the traditional MEDL neural network across datasets in nearly all attributes and measures.
+Moreover, supplemental Table S14 shows negligible changes in the prediction performance.